nnqq/shopgrip/README.md

 # ShopGrip eshop price monitoring

-VK-bot which receive a link to some stuff in eshop, and when price goes down, it will send a message to you
+VK bot which receive a link to some stuff in eshop, and when price goes down, it will send a message to you.
+Bot is just separated service, as way of interaction with user, easy to add API and connect it to website

 ## Stack
 * TypeScript